doubleshow/jekyll/docs/editors.md

 permalink: /docs/editors/
 ---

 Sikuli Slides can understand the slides made by Microsoft Powerpoint and Google Presentation.
-You can use either tool to make your slides.
+You can use either editing tool to make your slides.
 Make sure you save your slides in the `.pptx` format.
+Chances are you are already familiar with these tools.
+This is one of the  advantages of Sikuli Slides.
+There is no need to learn a new programming editor or IDE!
+Just make slides as you did before.

 ### Online Editor: Google Presentation